-When you take advantage of the cloud, instead of accessing information in servers that are housed in closets somewhere in your office building, your data is kept on servers that are distributed in different places around the country (and sometimes the world).
+OK, so convenience is great, but what is the cloud?
+The cloud is really just a catchy way of describing a manner of storing your data in a highly distributed way.
+When you take advantage of the cloud, instead of storing your data on servers that are housed in server rooms or closets somewhere in your office building, your data is kept on servers owned by a third-party provider.
+These servers are usually distributed in different places around the country (and sometimes the world).

 A key characteristic of cloud computing is agility.
 In a typical setting, increased demand on your internal IT infrastructure can require the addition of servers and increasing complexity of your network.
 In a cloud setting, your cloud provider can allocate resources based on demand, and easily ramp up or down on an as-needed basis.

 Another big advantage of cloud technology is that users can access their information from anywhere there is an internet connection.
 This is super convenient for telecommuters, out-bound sales professionals, and jet-setting CEOs.
 It also increases the ease with which your team can collaborate with outside consultants, freelancers, business partners, and even your own remote team members.

 Finally, the agility and flexibility of cloud services can make your company itself more agile.
 The nature of these services increase your capacity to ramp your business up or down, according to customer demand.
 This is in contrast to the old methods of data management, which required you to purchase and configure (or decommission) servers as your data needs changed.
 So, you can really start to see how this technology can influence the performance of even the smallest organization.

 Best cloud solution for your business